fingerprintjs/fingerprintjs/docs/api.md

 [Run this code](https://stackblitz.com/edit/fpjs-3-npm?file=index.js&devtoolsheight=100)

-When you run FingerprintJS installed with NPM or Yarn, the library sends an AJAX request to a FingerprintJS server to collect usage statistics.
+When you run FingerprintJS installed with NPM or Yarn, the library will periodically send AJAX requests to FingerprintJS servers to collect usage statistics.
-The request is sent at most once a week from one browser instance (if the browser cache is not cleared).
+The requests are sent once a week from one browser instance (unless the browser cache was cleared).
 A request includes the following information:

 - The library version
 - The HTTP headers that the client sends, including the origin and the referrer of the page where the library runs
 - The IP of the client

-You can turn off this request using the `monitoring` option:
+You can turn off these requests by using the `monitoring` option:

 ```diff
 const fpPromise = FingerprintJS.load({